Antonio del Pollaiuolo: Goldsmithing

 Goldsmith work was probably his "primary activity" through most of his career, and perhaps its most profitable aspect, but apart from major church commissions almost nothing clearly attributable has survived, except for the Baptistery crucifix and plaques.
 This is normal, as secular pieces, and many smaller ones for churches, were nearly always recycled for bullion or remaking over the next few centuries.
 Because of their value, many lost pieces are documented, in contrast to his smaller paintings, almost all without contemporary documentation.

-Large secular commissions, now vanished, include some for the government: in 1472 a ceremonial silver bowl weighing 32 pounds, with a relief "garland of children" inside, and in 1472–1473 an ornamental "display helmet", silver-gilt with enamels, and topped with a figure of Hercules.
+Large secular commissions, now vanished, include some for the government: in 1472 a ceremonial silver bowl weighing 32 lb, with a relief "garland of children" inside, and in 1472–1473 an ornamental "display helmet", silver-gilt with enamels, and topped with a figure of Hercules.
 This was for presentation to the condottiero Federigo da Montefeltro, Duke of Urbino, who the Florentines had hired, and the evidence suggests that Antonio delivered it to Urbino himself.
 In 1480 the Signoria commissioned a silver washbowl.

 In 1476 he made the enamelled handle and sheath for a "bread knife", for a well-off citizen, and there would have been many small commissions for jewellery, table plate and small fittings.
 He made the silver-gilt fittings, with enamel roundels, for the treasure binding of the "Paris Petrarch", a collection of works by Petrarch commissioned by Lorenzo de' Medici in 1476 (now in Paris, after passing to Charles VIII of France).
 The damaged enamel roundels show the Muses playing instruments.